 6. The emphasis placed by Friends upon the foregoing principles is the source of their special testimonies and activities.
-Since all men are potentially he professed in word.
+Since all men are potenshould be in truth what he professed in word.
 The underlying principle of life and action for individuals, and also for society, is transformation through the power of God and implicit obedience to His revealed will.

-&lt;sup>1London Yearly Meeting, Faith and Practice (1960), 120.
+1London Yearly Meeting, Faith and Practice (1960), 120.